The 5 Steps to a Perfect Croquet Shot

 Step 3: Shift Your Focus from Target to Ball

-Your body is now perfectly aligned with the target.
+Your body is lined up.
 Trust it.
-Your conscious mind can now forget the target and focus entirely on the point of impact.
-"Once you put your mallet down... you forget about that target ball," she instructs.
+Now forget the target and focus on the point of impact.
+"Once you put your mallet down... you forget about that target ball," she says.
 "Your focus now is the center of your striking ball."

 Step 4: Keep Your Head Down

-This is the golden rule.
-Lifting your head to watch the ball’s journey is the most common cause of a missed shot, as it pulls your entire body off the line you so carefully created.
-"Your head should stay down," Mary insists.
+The most common cause of a missed shot.
+You lift your head to watch, and your body pulls off the line.
+"Your head should stay down," Mary says.
 "Don't lift that head 'til you hear the clang of the balls.
 Watching it's not going to make it hit the ball."

 Step 5: Play the Picture

-This is the final thought before you swing.
-You have created the mental image of the ball travelling down that perfect tunnel to the target.
-Now, execute that vision.
+The last thought before you swing.
+You've built the image of the ball travelling down the line.
+Now execute it.
 "When I go to play the ball, I've created the picture," Mary says.
 "I now 'play the picture' is what I'm saying in my mind."

 Watch the Full Routine